 - Use YouTube's privacy settings to limit who can see the videos that you post.

 Don't post content on YouTube that features minors and meets one or more of the following:

 - Filmed in private spaces at home such as bedrooms or bathrooms.

 - Features minors soliciting contact from strangers, dares or challenges online, or discussing adult topics.

 - Shows activities that could draw undesired attention to the minor, such as performing body contortions or ASMR.

 - Reveals personal details about a minor.

 These are just some examples; you can get more best practices for child safety here.
-If you are under 18 or the applicable age of majority in your country, Be internet awesome can help you be safe online.
+If you are under 18 or the applicable age of majority in your geography, Be internet awesome can help you be safe online.

 Here are some examples of content not allowed on YouTube.